avigewirtz/avigewirtz.github.io-/the-linux-command-line/a-tour-of-linux/filesystem.md

 Whenever you're using the command line, the shell (e.g., Bash) is always positioned somewhere in the filesystem.
 This location is known as your (or, more accurately, the shell's) _working directory_.
 By default, your working directory will be your home directory, but you can change it using the `cd` command (covered in [Navigating the Filesystem](../navigating-the-filesystem/#cd-relocating)).

 {% hint style="info" %}
 Every running program on your computer--not just the shell--has a working directory.
-When you launch a program (e.g., `ls`, `gcc`, `emacs`, `cat`) with the shell, that program inherits the shell's working directory and uses it to resolve relative pathnames (see below).&#x20;
+When you launch a program (e.g., `ls`, `gcc`, `emacs`, `cat`) with the shell, that program inherits the shell's working directory, using it to resolve relative pathnames (see below).&#x20;
 {% endhint %}

 #### Pathnames